 Surface can clog, tiny debris/dirt can pass through and form sludge, may send water over the edge during high-volume rain.
 One of the more expensive types.

 Screen gutter guards are similar to micro-mesh but have larger perforations (holes).
 They’re typically made of metal, but there are plastic variations on the market as well.
 The larger holes in these “standard” screens will block large debris like leaves, twigs, larger seeds, and seed pods but will allow small debris to pass through, which is okay, because the small debris can pass through and isn’t what clogs gutters.
 Unlike the micro-mesh, they are less likely to allow water to shoot over the edge in a hard rain.
+Screen guards are effective in blocking debris and ensuring proper water flowing through the gutters, which helps prevent clogs and reduces maintenance.

 Pros